WinterAxis/ESV-MD-Bible/The_Bible_esv/56_Titus/Titus_3.md

 And let our people learn to devote themselves to good works, so as to help cases of urgent need, and not be unfruitful.

 ###### 15
 All who are with me send greetings to you.
 Greet those who love us in the faith.
-Grace be with you all. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Grace be with you all.

 ***